Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Here’s the Stove pipe shelf patent on Google.
-If you download the PDF you’ll be able to view the second page of the patent description.
-All three pages appear below in the Gallery.
+All three pages of the patent appear below in the Gallery.

 I’ve also seen a very nice modern reproduction of the cast iron stove pipe shelf signed TRIVETREE.
 The pattern on the shelves is different but it appears to function much as the 1883 version.
 The TRIVETREE fits a 6″ stove pipe.